ganesh

 What kind of Yoga do you teach?

-Like infinite droplets of water in the ocean, there are many diverse yoga traditions, all leading us inwards to the same inner flow of intuitive wisdom and wellness.
-We all see life differently from our own perspective, and will be drawn to practice some of the different sorts of yoga for many different reasons.
-As such, there is always something to discover and explore in Yoga.
+Like infinite droplets of water in the ocean, there are many diverse yoga traditions, all leading us to the same inner flow of intuitive wisdom and wellness.
+We all see life from different perspectives, and will be drawn to practice one or another forms of yoga that reflects our perception at this point.
+As such, there is always something to discover and explore in Yoga throughout our lives.

 Can anyone do yoga?

-It therefore truly doesn’t matter whether you are a complete beginner or a seasoned yogi – everyone has a first time, in fact every time you practice, is a moment to stand on a yoga mat and not know what to expect!
-Yoga classes are warm, friendly and welcoming, with a wide range of people practicing from all walks of life.
-Yoga classes are open to everybody, regardless of your age, fitness level and/or physical condition.
-If you do have a health concern, you may want to discuss it with me beforehand so I can plan the class accordingly to meet your needs.
+It truly doesn’t matter whether you are a complete beginner or a seasoned yogi or yogini – everyone has a first time on a yoga mat, each time you step onto a mat is like the first time – letting go of expectations about what you expect to happen or feel!
+My yoga classes are warm, friendly, and welcoming, with a wide range of people practicing from all walks of life.
+Yoga classes are open to everybody, regardless of your lifestyle, age, level of fitness, and/or physical conditions.
+If you do have a health concern, you may want to check with your GP, and discuss this with me beforehand so I can plan the class accordingly to meet your needs.

 Different ingredients in a yoga class might include:

-• Physical postures or Asana to explore flow and stillness, and stretch, tone and strengthen mind and body
+• Physical postures or Asana to explore flow, emotion, stillness, stretch, tone and resilience in mind and body

-• Cleansing practices or Shatkarma to shift and release stagnant energy, discomfort and tension held inside us
+• Cleansing practices or Shatkarma to shift and release stagnant energy, detoxify, tonify, and understand and release habits of discomfort and tension held within us

-• Breathwork or Pranayama techniques to enhance life energy, boost immunity and relax the nervous system
+• Breathwork or Pranayama techniques to enhance life energy, boost immunity and vitality, and reset and relax the nervous system

 • Inward reflection or Pratyhara to sharpen and focus mental perception and concentration